matrix-org/synapse/README.rst

 will probably want to specify your domain (``example.com``) rather than a matrix-specific hostname here (in the same way that your email address is probably ``user@example.com`` rather than ``user@email.example.com``) - but doing so may require more advanced setup - see `Setting up Federation`_.
+Beware that the server name cannot be changed later.

 This command will generate you a config file that you can then customise, but it will also generate a set of keys for you.
 These keys will allow your Home Server to identify itself to other Home Servers, so don't lose or delete them.
 It would be wise to back them up somewhere safe.
-If, for whatever reason, you do need to change your Home Server's keys, you may find that other Home Servers have the old key cached.
+(If, for whatever reason, you do need to change your Home Server's keys, you may find that other Home Servers have the old key cached.
 If you update the signing key, you should change the name of the key in the ``<server name>.signing.key`` file (the second word) to something different.
+See `the spec`__ for more information on key management.)

+.. __: `key_management`_

-The default configuration exposes two TCP ports: 8008 and 8448.
+The default configuration exposes two HTTP ports: 8008 and 8448.
 Port 8008 is configured without TLS; it is not recommended this be exposed outside your local network.
 Port 8448 is configured to use TLS with a self-signed certificate.
-This is fine for testing with but you will almost certainly want to use another certificate for production purposes.
+This is fine for testing with but, to avoid your clients complaining about the certificate, you will almost certainly want to use another certificate for production purposes.
+(Note that a self-signed certificate is fine for `Federation`_).
 You can do so by changing ``tls_certificate_path``, ``tls_private_key_path`` and ``tls_dh_params_path`` in ``homeserver.yaml``; alternatively, you can use a reverse-proxy, but be sure to read `Using a reverse proxy with Synapse`_ when doing so.

+Apart from port 8448 using TLS, both ports are the same in the default configuration.

 Registering a user
 ------------------